Buying A House In 2022: A Step-By-Step How-To

 Your real estate agent will submit your requests to the seller’s agent.
 If you’re buying a house that’s for sale by owner (FSBO), your agent will negotiate with the seller directly.
 The seller might accept your request, or they might reject it.
 If your seller rejects your request, it’s up to you to decide how to proceed.
 If you have an inspection contingency in your offer letter, you can walk away from the sale and keep your earnest money deposit.

 You should do a final walkthrough in your new home before you close, even if you’re 100% committed to the property.
-This time allows you to check and make sure that the seller has made the repairs you requested and cleared out the property.
+This time allows you to check and make sure that the seller has everything in order.

 Walk through the home and make sure the seller hasn’t left any belongings.
 Check your repair areas if you requested them and keep an eye out for pests.
 You may also want to double-check your home’s systems one final time to make sure everything is in working order.
 If everything looks good, it’s time for you to confidently move toward closing.

-Your lender is required to give you your Closing Disclosure, which tells you what you need to pay at closing and summarizes your loan details, three days before closing.
-Read through your Closing Disclosure and make sure the numbers don’t vary too much from your Loan Estimate, which you would have received three days after your initial application.
+Your lender is required to give you your Closing Disclosure, which tells you what you need to pay at closing and summarizes your loan details, 3 business days before closing.
+Read through your Closing Disclosure and make sure the numbers don’t vary too much from your Loan Estimate, which you would have received no more than 3 business days after your initial application.

 Once you’ve reviewed your Closing Disclosure, it’s time to attend your closing meeting.
 Bring your ID, a copy of your Closing Disclosure and proof of funds for your closing costs.